mg515/electrical_network/README.md

 # electrical_network
-build an optimal electrical network of a country and calculate each city' investment contribution
+Build an optimal electrical network of a country and calculate each city' investment contribution.
+Features MST and DFS algorithms.